DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training-course.md

 For example, if you’re applying for 4 courses, you might want to apply for 2 courses provided by universities, and 2 provided by schools.

 <div class="inset">
-<p>If you’re a non-UK citizen, you might also want to talk to the training provider to confirm:</p>
+<p>If you’re a non-UK citizen, you should confirm with the training provider:</p>
   <ul>
      <li>if they offer visa sponsorship</li>
      <li>the timing for non-UK applications</li>